openmrs/openmrs-book-guide/user-management-and-access-control.md

 ## Managing Providers

-For every Encounter you must enter one or moreProviders, the person who provided the care or services.
+For every Encounter you must enter one or more **Providers**, the person who provided the care or services.
 Forms usually include a dropdown box to select a provider.

 The system administrator must explicitly identify Providers.
-This is done throughAdministration &gt; Providers &gt; Manage Providers.
+This is done through **Administration &gt; Providers &gt; Manage Providers**.

 There are two kinds of providers.
 In OpenMRS 1.8 and earlier, a provider had to be associated with a user or, less often, a patient.
 The administrator had to create a user, and then search for them with the Person dropdown box.
 This is most useful when a provider has a user login.